 The Operation Phase of this project relates to the ongoing management required to ensure sustainable agricultural practises and farm management.
-In terms of this application, this mostly refers to alien invasive management control in the surrounds and dam maintenance.
+In terms of this application, this mostly refers to alien invasive management control and maintenance.

-The Applicant must ensure that the Operational Phase maintains the underpinning principles 'Dutyof-Care-to-the-Environment' and ideals of sustainable development.
+The Applicant must ensure that the Operational Phase maintains the underpinning principles 'Duty-of-Care-to-the-Environment' and ideals of sustainable development.